Bauer Vapor, Supreme, & Nexus: Which One Is Right For Me?Posted by Drake Martin on Dec 15, 2015

 Supreme pads will be the lowest-volume fit compared to Vapor and Nexus pads.
 The shoulder, shin, and elbow pads will sit very close to the body and use the spongy honeycomb-style padding all the way around each pad to give you 360 degree protection.

-The Supreme line of padding is designed for players looking to stay lightweight, agile and powerful all game long.
+The Supreme line of protective padding is designed for players looking to stay lightweight, agile and powerful all game long.

 Nexus pads have the classic fit where they are roomier and wider throughout the entire pad, making them the bulkiest of the three fits.
 The Nexus pads are considered to be the most comfortable when compared to Vapor and Supreme pads due to the amount of padding provided in the shin guards, shoulder, and elbow pads.